-We are the second largest cable operator in the United States and a leading broadband communications services company providing video, Internet and voice services to approximately 27.2 million residential and business customers at December 31, 2017.
+We are the second largest cable operator in the United States and a leading broadband communications services company providing video, Internet and voice services to approximately 28.1 million residential and small and medium business customers at December 31, 2018.
+We also recently launched our Spectrum mobile service to residential customers.
 In addition, we sell video and online advertising inventory to local, regional and national advertising customers and fiber-delivered communications and managed IT solutions to large enterprise customers.
-We also own and operate regional sports networks and local sports, news and community channels and sell security and home management services in the residential marketplace.
+We also own and operate regional sports networks and local sports, news and community channels.
 See "Part I. Item 1.
 Business - Products and Services" for further description of these services, including customer statistics for different services.